 Children & Worship

-Our three year olds through Kindergarteners are experiencing "Children and Worship" during their Sunday School time.
+Our three year olds (by September 1) through Kindergartners are experiencing "Children and Worship" during their Sunday School time.
 This program continues to be one of the most effective ways of nurturing children's faith and preparing them for worship with the whole congregation.
-In Children and Worship, children are not learning to worship, but they are worshipping!
+In Children and Worship, children are not learning to worship, but they are worshiping!
 If you'd like more information, check out the RCA website.
 You will find the information under "Resources," then "Discipleship," then click on the "Educational" tab and the "Children's Ministry" link.

-Each week, even on Everybody Worships Sundays, 3 year olds-Kindergartners are dismissed with the leader around the time of the offering to Room E27.
+Each week, even on Better Together Sundays, children are dismissed with the leader around the time of the offering to Children's Wing Room C4/5.
 While there, children . . .

-- respond to the story through retelling stories, crafts, playdough, etc.
+respond to the story through retelling stories, crafts, puzzles, etc.

 Children can be picked up at their rooms after the worship service is over.
 They are dismissed with a blessing as parents arrive, and they will meet you in the hallway.

-Community Nights begin September 28 and run through March.
-Join us for dinner at 5:45pm followed by children's activities starting at 6:15pm and going until 7:30pm.
+Community Nights begin the last Wednesday of September and run through March.
+Join us for dinner at 5:45pm followed by children's activities from 6:15pm until 7:30pm.

 Our children at Fellowship are a part of the whole church family.
 Because we all belong in worship, all children, youth and teachers start off in worship with their families.
 After participating in part of the worship service, they are then dismissed to their classrooms.
 Parents can pick up all children from their rooms following worship.

-In class, children study age appropriate scripture lessons based on outcomes developed by the RCA and adapted to fit Fellowship's needs.
-We are currently using the "Dwell" curriculum from Faith Alive Christian Resources.
+In class, children study age appropriate scripture lessons based on based on the Narrative Lectionary.
+Children hear the same lessons and scripture as adults hear in the service.
+We are currently using the "Living the Word" curriculum from Spirit & Truth Publishing.
 The children's Sunday School lessons include stories from the Bible, memory verses and daily application.
 Children enjoy their time in age appropriate classrooms with loving teachers.

 Below are a number of resources that Fellowship uses for the Children and Family program that may be helpful at home as well.